 The Board meets each month during the academic year on the first Wednesday at 4:00pm in the basement of Madison House.
 The board accomplishes much of its work through committees.

-Applications for students to join the Board of Directors will be made available again in January 2018.
+Applications for students to join the BIG Event Executive Team will be made available again in spring 2018.

 Non-Profit Management InternsHIP PROGRAM